Some Portland marchers express regrets about attack on Dem HQ, anti-Biden graffiti: report

 The group also carried a banner with a picture of a gun that said, "We don’t want Biden -- we want revenge for police murders, imperialist wars, and fascist massacres."

-The marchers, who soon grew to around 200, shouted slogans such as, "No good cop, no good president!" and "Black Lives Matter!"
+The marchers, who soon grew to around 200, shouted slogans such as, "No good cop, no good president!" and "Black lives matter!"

 At the beginning of the march, protesters immediately clashed with police and attempted to take an officer's bicycle, which was quickly recovered.